 - Tiny Tiger follows in similar wake to Ripper Roo from the first game, except without TNTs or Aku Akus, and instead of jumping in a fixed pattern he'll follow you.
 He can even jump diagonally and skip platforms.

-- "Drain Damage" has FOUR STAGES.
+- "Drain Damage" is an insanely hard hurdle puzzle with FOUR STAGES.
 Each of these stages have you crossing some platforms suspended in the water that sink (thus killing you) if you stay on them for too long.
 In the first stage, Crunch fires blue lasers that you must jump over and spin-attack Crunch when you reach the end of the platforms.
 In the second stage, he continues using the blue lasers but also introduces green fire that you must duck or slide under.
 In the third stage, he introduces an attack where he pounds the ground with his fists, causing the platforms to shake which makes it easier for you to fall off.
 In the final stage, he uses all of his attacks in a rapid-fire movement.
 And remember that it's Crash Bandicoot, so one hit and you have to start all over.
-Good luck!

 - "Crashes to Ashes", the third boss, is no slouch either.
 It starts off with you running away from Crunch, similarly to the chase levels from the first three games, except Crunch can also throw flaming hot boulders at you.
 Once you get to the end, you board a robot with a water gun attached, so you can finally attack Crunch.
 You're not safe, however, as Crunch starts leaving exploding rocks behind him to hit you.
 Things are at their worst in the third phase, where Crunch's boulders split in two, making them harder to avoid!